rwieruch/blog_robinwieruch_content/react-semantic-ui-tutorial.md

 ReactDOM.render(<App />, document.getElementById('root'));
 {{< /highlight >}}

 Afterward, Semantic UI can be used in your React application.
+The next sections will show you how to import components from Semantic UI React, how to use them, and how to arrange them.

 {{% chapter_header "Overview of Semantic UI React Components" "semantic-ui-react-components" %}}

-In this article, we'll explore how to use Semantic UI in a React app by building a **Login Page**.
-The Login page will contain several elements from Semantic UI.
-It's going to contain a header navigation bar and the login form.
+In this tutorial, we'll explore how to use Semantic UI in a React application by building a page where people are able to login as a user.
+The login page will contain several top-level elements from Semantic UI.
+It's going to contain a header, a navigation bar and a form.
 It's also going to feature Semantic UI components so we get to see how the components can be utilized.
 A mockup of what the login form is going to look like can be seen below.

 {{% pin_it_image "react semantic ui login" "img/posts/react-semantic-ui-tutorial/react-login.png" "is-src-set" %}}

-We'll start by creating a React app using the {{% a_blank "create-react-app" "https://github.com/facebook/create-react-app" %}} utility.
-Create React App enables developers to easily create React apps with zero build config.
-If you haven't set it up yet, checkout these [MacOS](https://www.robinwieruch.de/react-js-macos-setup/) and [Windows](https://www.robinwieruch.de/react-js-windows-setup/) Setup Guides.
+The final application can be found here: {{% a_blank "React with Semantic UI" "https://github.com/the-road-to-learn-react/react-semantic-ui-example" %}}.
+We'll start by creating a React app using the {{% a_blank "create-react-app" "https://github.com/facebook/create-react-app" %}} utility which enables developers to easily create React apps with zero build config.
+If you haven't heard about it, checkout the [MacOS](https://www.robinwieruch.de/react-js-macos-setup/) or [Windows](https://www.robinwieruch.de/react-js-windows-setup/) setup guide.
+Otherwise, create your application with it on the command line:

 {{< highlight javascript >}}
 create-react-app react-semantic-ui-app